Free Knowledge Base

 OKR is based on four main principles:

-- Focus: It is necessary to focus on the 3 to 5 most critical goals within the period.
-Too many goals should not be set.
-If too many goals are set, setting priorities and focus points may become difficult.
-Focusing on what is important will be replaced by a to-do list.
+• Focus: It is necessary to focus on the 3 to 5 most critical goals within the period.
+Setting too many goals makes it difficult to identify priorities and focus, and focusing on what is important will be replaced by a to-do list.

-- Commitment: This refers to the organizational buy-in and ownership of the goals.
-It includes the commitment to regular tracking and action.
+• Commitment: This refers to the organizational buy-in and ownership of the goals, including the commitment to regular tracking and action.
 In the context of Committed OKRs, it means a high-certainty pledge to achieve the goal (usually 100% success is expected).

 The Structure of OKR: Objectives and Key Results